Monday, October 7, 2024

 Join author Andy McPhee for a presentation about the town, its mills, and the smog that literally changed the quality of our air.
 Andy McPhee is a retired registered nurse and educational healthcare publisher, as well as the author of six books, most recently Donora Death Fog: Clean Air and the Tragedy of a Pennsylvania Mill Town, published by the University of Pittsburgh Press in 2023.
 The book provides the most complete and comprehensive accounting of the smog ever written.
 He is working on a book tentatively titled Bloodletting, Body Snatching, and the Doctors' Riot of 1788.
 McPhee lives in Saint Petersburg, Florida, with his wife and two dogs.

 This lecture will be online only.
 Attendance is FREE.
-Check back closer to the date for the Zoom link.
+Here is the Zoom link: https://ccac.zoom.us/j/98720583318?pwd=NLdkxA9XQmUJDyKeoTaIpEnSZHQQHV.1

 The C.F.
 Reynolds Medical History Society thanks its dues-paying members and the University of Pittsburgh Center for Bioethics and Health Law for its support of the continuing relevance of medical history in our world.